ഓർമ്മച്ചെപ്പ് തുറന്നപ്പോൾ (When the memory chest is wide open….)

 The main source of knowledge those days was libraries, curious minds, a keen eye and attentive ears.

 ”In the end we’ll all become stories.”
 When I came across this quote of Margaret Atwood, I recalled Achan’s words.
-He too used to say that everyone becomes a story one day… Let us keep telling stories and let us be good stories…
+He too used to say that everyone becomes a story one day… Let us keep telling stories and let us make good stories…

 It was my friend Usha who has enlightened me about this profession called story telling.
 I read more about professional story tellers and how well this art is gaining popularity nowadays when children live in a virtual world and have no time to read nor parents have time to tell stories… I feel so happy at the revival of this art!
 And I was thinking of a company of story tellers the family could have launched!!